National Science Day

 National Science Day is celebrated in India on February 28 each year to mark the discovery of the Raman effect by Indian physicist Sir C. V. Raman on 28 February 1928.

 For his discovery, Sir C.V.
 Raman was awarded the Nobel Prize in Physics in 1930.

 History of National Science Day

-In 1986, the National Council for Science & Technology Communication (NCSTC) asked the Government of India to designate February 28 as National Science Day.
-The event is now celebrated all over India in schools, colleges, universities and other academic, scientific, technical, medical and research institutions.
-On the occasion of the first NSD (National Science Day)(28 February 1987) NCSTC announced the institution of the National Science Popularization Awards for recognizing outstanding efforts in the area of science and communication.
-It is marked as a dawn of new generation.
+Contribution (History)

+National Science Day is celebrated in India on 28 February every year.
+It marks the discovery of the Raman Effect by Indian physicist Sir C. V. Raman on 28 February 1928.
+To honor this achievement and promote scientific awareness, the Government of India declared 28 February as National Science Day in 1986.
+The day highlights the importance of science and encourages scientific thinking among students and citizens.

 Celebration of National Science Day

 The occasion of National Science Day is marked by numerous events conducted by institutions such as schools and colleges.

 Celebration of India Space Week

 India Space Week is celebrated in India every year on 12 to 18 August.
 The celebration also includes public speeches, radio, TV, Space science movies, Space science exhibitions based on themes and concepts, debates, quiz competitions, lectures, science model exhibitions and many more activities.

 Indian Space Week consists of space education and outreach events held by space agencies, aerospace companies, schools, Collage, university, NGO, planetarium, museums, and astronomy clubs around the National in a common timeframe.
 India Space Week is coordinated by the India Nation with the support of the India Space Week Association (ISWA).
 The ISWA leads a global team of National Coordinators, who promote the celebration of India Space Week within their own countries.
 The ISA AND IICT declared in 2022 that India Space Week will be held each year on the Celebration of birth of 12-18 August Vikram Sarabhai.